glomadrian/dashed-circular-progress/README.md

 </a>
 ## Minimal SDK Version

-The minimal sdk support version is 11
+The minimal sdk supported version is 11

 Example
 ------------